 The Story...

 My earliest recollection of horses was as a toddler on our annual camping holiday - decked out in shiny new wellies, as my parents pitched the tent I caught sight of a horse wandering the campsite (I guess health and safety was less of an issue back then!) - off I wobbled in pursuit of his tail alarming the poor beast who let fly clipping me under my chin.
 I still bear the scar but reckon I must have been extremely lucky that day.
 I obviously wasn't put off but I was 7 before I got chance to reconnect with horses giving up the Saturday morning dancing lessons in favour of riding lessons at a stables on the edge of town.
 Lessons there consisted of being put on top and led up the lanes for a few weeks until able to cope with a rising trot. then you were on your own.
-It was another 7 years of these weekly visits to the stables, digesting Pony Club manuals and begging rides from friends of friends who had ponies before we moved to the countryside to a house with our own 2 acres - at last my dream could become reality.
+It was another 7 years of these weekly visits to the stables, digesting Pony Club manuals and begging rides from friends of friends who had ponies before we moved to the countryside to a house with our own 2 acres - at last my dream had become reality.
+We are now at a wonderful place on the border of Shropshire, Cheshire and Wales and only a few miles from Staffordshire and have installed stabling, a large all weather 28 x 45m arena,and a playground with fixed obstacles including a bank complex, bridge and ditches.
+Recent additions include a 50' Claydon round pen and a circus/patience pole.
+A full set of Polyjumps inc fillers and numerous toys are also available for use.

 After 40 years of traditional riding and competing cross country, dressage, show jumping and team chasing I stumbled across a whole different approach to being with horses.
-PARELLI Natural Horsemanship came into my world early 2009 and since then everything has turned upside down.
+Natural Horsemanship came into my world early 2009 and since then everything has turned upside down.
 At last I am getting answers to why some things worked (or didn't) over the years.
-I am now a student in the Parelli program currently working in Level 4 - perhaps only just beginning to "get it" - along the way it's as though I have opened Pandora's Box - at every turn I seem to uncover something else.
-I am studying as much of Robert Miller, Ray Hunt, Tom Dorrance, Buck Brannaman, Mike Bridges, Walter Zettl and Martin Black that I can find or access.
-I'm sad in a way that at 50 something I have already missed many opportunities but I fully intend to make the most of whatever time I have left and hopefully encourage others to open their minds and see what I've been missing all this time!
+I started as a student in the Parelli program gaining my green string (Level 3) with Juno Wot before he was forced to retire through age related problems - now it's as though I have opened Pandora's Box - at every turn I seem to uncover something else.
+I have found my mentor in Dave Stuart who visits the UK annually and I am studying as much of Ray Hunt, Tom Dorrance, Buck Brannaman, Mike Bridges, Walter Zettl and Martin Black that I can find or access.
+Recently I have started to look into a classical approach to equitation including straightness training.
+I'm sad in a way that at 60 something I have already missed many opportunities but I fully intend to make the most of whatever time I have left and hopefully encourage others to open their minds and see what I've been missing all this time.
+And I'm sure that there's plenty more out there still to find!

 THE MORE I LEARN THE MORE I REALISE THE LESS I KNOW